-The Netherlands lies by the coast of the Atlantic Ocean with temperate marine climate.
+The Netherlands lies by the coast of the Atlantic Ocean with a temperate marine climate.
 It is rainy for most of the four seasons.
 There are hundreds of locations for groundwater extraction all over the Netherlands.
 Thanks to natural filtering and isolation from external sources of pollution, the groundwater has a low degree of contamination.
 Hence, it does not require complicated procedures for purification.

-As reported by the Dutch public health agency RIVM, due to human factors, the quality of tap water in some areas of Netherlands does not meet the expected standards.
+As reported by the Dutch public health agency RIVM, due to human factors, the quality of tap water in some areas of the Netherlands does not meet the expected standards.
 It is also indicated by its survey that about 60 percent of drinking water in the Netherlands is sourced from the ground, and the rest is provided by surface water.
 Because of the contamination resulted from pesticides, industrial emissions and improper waste disposal, more than half of the groundwater used is below the international standard of water quality.

 Regarding surface water quality in the Netherlands, the quality was also poor due to the pollution from drugs, cosmetics, pesticides and other chemical residues.
 Some factories of wastewater treatment were unable to purify these harmful substances.
 RIVM has called for the establishment of a better environmental monitoring system on the sources of drinking water.

 The drinking water quality in the Netherlands depends on the variations in regional management.
 The test standard is more strict than bottled water in the market.
-The related Dutch laws such as Drinking Water Law and Water Pipeline Management Measures aim to ensure the water quality.
+The related Dutch laws such as Drinking Water Law and Water Pipeline Management Measures aim to ensure water quality.
 Organizations in the chain of water production, including companies and collective supply units, all must regularly check the water quality in the Netherlands and inspect the results.
-The Ministry of Infrastructure and Environment of Netherlands also publishes annual reports on the quality of drinking water each year.
+The Ministry of Infrastructure and Environment of the Netherlands also publishes annual reports on the quality of drinking water each year.

 Water quality in the Netherlands across drinking water from rivers, lakes and the ground has improved greatly over the past decade, to great praise.
 The successful practice of water management by law and regulations from the Dutch government has been recognized as “the miracle of drinking water” by media in Europe.
 Nevertheless, further efforts are still needed to maintain the water quality in the Netherlands, in addition to the promotion of water management practices from a single country to the world.